Skip to main content

 The combined groundwater standards for 1,2,4- and 1,3,5-trimethylbenzenes were adopted in Cycle 7 (1999).

-A mixture of 1,2,4- and 1,3,5-trimethylbenzenes is commonly used as an industrial solvent in the manufacture of dyes, perfumes and resins and can also be found in some gasolines and paint solvents.
-While biggest health concerns come from breathing trimethylbenzenes, animal studies have shown that swallowing large amounts of trimethylbenzenes over long periods of time can affect the liver, blood, and overall health.
+A mixture of 1,2,4- and 1,3,5-trimethylbenzenes is commonly used as an industrial solvent many applications.
+While biggest health concerns come from breathing trimethylbenzenes, studies have shown that swallowing large amounts of trimethylbenzenes can affect the liver, blood, and overall health.

 Vanadium

-Vanadium is a naturally occurring metal that is used in producing steels, ceramics, and superconductive magnets.
-Animal studies have shown that exposure to high levels of vanadium over long periods of time may affect red blood cells, increased blood pressure, and cause mild neurological effects.
+Vanadium is used in producing steels, ceramics, and superconductive magnets.
+Studies have shown that exposure to high levels of vanadium can affect red blood cells, increase blood pressure, and cause neurological effects.

 Vinyl chloride